mbmccormick/mbmccormick.github.io/_posts/2012-07-08-updating-htc-mazaa-to-windows-phone-tango-build-8773.md

 ### Download Windows Phone Update Tool

 To begin, download this [package](http://files.mbmccormick.com/Windows Phone Update Tool.zip) that I have created which includes the Windows Phone Update Tool.
-Extract this package and open up the appropriate directory depending on your computer’s architecture, either 32-bit or 64-bit.
+Extract this package and open up the appropriate directory depending on your computerâ€™s architecture, either 32-bit or 64-bit.

 You are now ready to install the Windows Phone "Tango" build 8773 updates onto your HTC Mazaa.

 ### Update to Windows Phone build 8773

 Next, you need to download a series of CAB updates from Microsoft in order to get your device up to 8773\.
-Here’s the list of updates you need to download:
+Hereâ€™s the list of updates you need to download:

 [diff-7.10.8107.79-7.10.8112.7-armv7-retail-microsoft-pluspkr.pks_d500a10eeb11fb6c1913adac4759d67185474d3e.cab](http://download.windowsupdate.com/msdownload/update/software/dflt/2012/05/diff-7.10.8107.79-7.10.8112.7-armv7-retail-microsoft-pluspkr.pks_d500a10eeb11fb6c1913adac4759d67185474d3e.cab)